 - Roast chicken with green beans, salad, and curried vegetables

-- A giant taco salad with ground bison, guacamole, salsa, a huge bowl of salad greens, sautéed onions and peppers
+- A giant taco salad with ground bison, guacamole, salsa, a huge bowl of salad greens, pinto beans, and sautéed onions and peppers

 - Turkey sausages, homemade hash brown potatoes, sauteed greens and bacon

-- Roast turkey with roasted acorn squash, salad, and steamed broccoli
+- Roast turkey with baked sweet potatoes, salad, and steamed broccoli with lots of butter

 - Roast beef with tomatoes, onions, and carrots and sautéed squash (zucchini or yellow squash)

 - Bison steak, sautéed mushrooms, guacamole, a huge raw vegetable salad, baked yams with cinnamon and chili powder

 - Chicken, salsa, guacamole, jicama, peppers, onions, tomatoes and garlic on a huge salad